gsanjana10/jenkins-cicd-demo/README.md

-# 🚀 Jenkins CI/CD Pipeline Demo
+# 🚀 Jenkins CI/CD Pipeline

 This project demonstrates a basic Continuous Integration (CI) pipeline using Jenkins and GitHub.
 Jenkins automatically pulls source code from a GitHub repository and executes build steps.